 The growing discontent with MPLS technology will further help smaller service providers in making a mark in the enterprise market.
 In a survey conducted recently by Lavelle Networks, 82% of the participants said that they faced bandwidth challenges with MPLS.
-Further, 76% of CIOs interviewed believed that SD-WAN would help them in addressing performance issues which they face because of an increasing number of SaaS applications and cloud technologies.
+Further, 76% of CIOs interviewed believed that SD-WAN would help them in addressing performance issues that they face because of an increasing number of SaaS applications and cloud technologies.

-There is a growing consensus that SD-WAN promises greater operational efficiency, agility, resilience and most importantly, much-improved quality of experience for the end user.
+There is a growing consensus that SD-WAN promises greater operational efficiency, agility, resilience and most importantly, a much-improved quality of experience for the end user.
 On the other hand, MPLS is not suitable for cloud and new-age technologies.
 The enterprises need to upgrade the network capabilities to prepare the infrastructure for all data types such as the Internet of Things (IoT).

 This means a growing number of businesses will look to migrate from MPLS to SD-WAN and bigger the pie easier it will be for smaller and regional players to enter and grow their presence in the enterprise space.

 The advantages offered by SD-WAN means that it is only a matter of time before Small and Medium Enterprises (SMEs) that operate from multiple locations start using the technology to improve the quality of experience.
-The growing broadband ecosystem in the country and Government’s push for digital economy means that more and more SMEs would be expanding their business and using SD-WAN to operate from multiple locations.
+The growing broadband ecosystem in the country and the Government’s push for the digital economy means that more and more SMEs would be expanding their business and using SD-WAN to operate from multiple locations.

 This is also because the technology enables them to address many issues.
 SME’s often struggle with IT management and expenditure of managing infrastructure and operations in multiple locations.
 SD-WAN not only helps in bringing down the cost but also in simplifying and automating the network for improved operational efficiency.
-It also enhances the security of the network and provides SMEs with cloud-based WAN connection.
+It also enhances the security of the network and provides SMEs with a cloud-based WAN connection.